netdata/netdata/README.md

 1. **The impact of monitoring on the energy efficiency of Docker-based systems**
 2. **The impact of monitoring on Docker-based systems?**

 - 🚀 Netdata excels in energy efficiency: **"...
-Netdata being the most energy-efficient tool ..."**, as the study says.
+Netdata is the most energy-efficient tool ..."**, as the study says.
-- 🚀 Netdata excels in CPU Usage, RAM Usage and Execution Time, and has a similar impact in Network Traffic as Prometheus.
+- 🚀 Netdata excels in CPU Usage, RAM Usage and Execution Time, and has a similar impact on Network Traffic as Prometheus.

-The study did not normalize the results based on the number of metrics collected.
+The study didn’t normalize the results based on the number of metrics collected.
 Given that Netdata usually collects significantly more metrics than the other tools, Netdata managed to outperform the other tools, while ingesting a much higher number of metrics.
 [Read the full study here](https://www.ivanomalavolta.com/files/papers/ICSOC_2023.pdf).

 ---